javirequejo/company-crud/README.md

 ### 3. AWS services

-**Task**: Please write a list below of the AWS services you would use to deploy and host above software.
+**Task**: Please write a list below of the AWS services you would use to deploy and host *the* software described above.